-I received this book for free from TLC Book Tours in exchange for an honest review.
+I received this book for free from TLC Book Tours for review consideration, opinions expressed are 100% my own.
 This post contains affiliate links as indicated by an asterisk.
 Purchases from these links provides a small commission to me at no extra cost to you.Five Night Stand by Richard Alley

 Published by Lake Union on May 12, 2015

 Your Favorite Indie Bookstore* | Barnes & Noble* | Amazon Kindle* | Amazon Paperback*

 “Legendary jazz pianist Oliver Pleasant finds himself alone at the end of his career, playing his last five shows, hoping the music will draw his estranged family back…